This post may contain affiliate links and we earn a commission if you buy after clicking on our links.

 Pin this for later:

-The origins of chai date back over 5,000 years to ancient India and Siam, where it was often brewed as a healing concoction.
 Over the centuries, as tea became a global commodity, chai transformed into a beloved beverage enjoyed around the world, often savored for its comforting warmth and complex spice profile.

 Why You Should Try This Recipe

-• Sophisticated Serve: Whether you’re hosting a brunch or winding down on a warm evening, serving this Iced Vanilla Chai Latte adds a touch of sophistication to any occasion, impressing guests with its complex flavors and elegant presentation.
+• Sophisticated Serve: Whether you’re hosting a brunch or winding down on a warm evening, serving this Iced Vanilla Chai Latte adds a touch of sophistication to the occasion, impressing guests with its complex flavors and elegant presentation.

 Ingredients

-Here’s a detailed explanation of each ingredient used in the Iced Vanilla Chai Latte, highlighting what’s important when choosing them:
+Here’s a detailed explanation of each ingredient used in the Iced Vanilla Chai Latte, highlighting what’s important when choosing them.

-• Selection: Always choose whole spices that you can grind yourself for the freshest and most potent flavor.
-If you must use pre-ground spices, ensure they are freshly purchased and from a reputable source.
+Spices (Cinnamon, Cardamom, Cloves, Ginger): These spices are essential for creating the authentic chai flavor profile.
+Each spice offers health benefits, such as anti-inflammatory properties and aiding digestion.
+Always choose whole spices that you can grind yourself for the freshest and most potent flavor.
+If you must use pre-ground spices, make sure they are freshly purchased and from a reputable source.

-• Selection: If possible, use a real vanilla bean for the best flavor, as it provides a more complex and less artificial taste than most extracts.
+Vanilla Bean or Vanilla Extract: Vanilla adds a sweet, creamy note that balances the spice of the chai.
+If possible, use a real vanilla bean for the best flavor, as it provides a more complex and less artificial taste than most extracts.
 If using extract, look for a pure vanilla extract without synthetic additives.

-• Importance: Milk softens and melds the flavors together, providing a creamy texture that is crucial for a latte.
-It also tempers the spices, ensuring the drink is not too overpowering.
+Milk (Dairy or Plant-Based): Milk softens and melds the flavors together, providing a creamy texture that is important for any latte.
+It also tempers the spices, so the drink is not too overpowering.
+Select a milk that froths well if you prefer a creamy texture.
+Whole dairy milk is my choice, and for plant-based alternatives, oat milk and almond milk work well.

 Ingredients for making 2 portions of Iced Vanilla Chai Latte: